ONDC-Official/log-validation-utility/README.md

 ## Log Validation Service Usage

-The service is hosted at [https://log-validation.ondc.org](https://log-validation.ondc.org).
-You can validate API logs using curl or Postman requests.
+The service can be setup locally

 ### Example for Version 1.2.0